 - Keep it clean: Avoid tight, synthetic clothing that does not absorb sweat and dampens the area.
 Instead, go for cotton panties and loose trousers.
 You can also change your panties once every few hours.

 - Focus on the diet: If the vaginal odor is due to your dietary patterns, then try changing it.
 For instance, excess intake of sugary stuff or adding pungent ingredients such as garlic in your food may be avoided as they can cause vaginal odor.
 Increased consumption of vegetables and fruits is good.
+Have a lot of fluids, especially when exercising.

 - Don’t use chemical products: Chemical substances that are used to clean the vaginal area can destroy the good bacteria and make the area susceptible to bacterial/yeast and other infections.